oracle-livelabs/converged/microservices-cicd/int-jenkins-liquibase/integration-jenkins-liquibase.md

    ![Jenkins Credentials](images/jenkins-creds.png " ")

    2. From the Manage Jenkins page, Under Security, click `Manage Credentials`.

    3. Hover over (`global`), the domain for the Jenkins Store (under Stores scoped to Jenkins).

    4. Click on the dropdown.

+   5. Click on `Add Credentials` and add the credentials for GitHub App.

    ![Jenkins Credentials](images/jenkins-store.png " ")

-   5. Click on `Add Credentials` button.

    ![GitHubApp Demo Credentials](images/githubapp-demo-creds.png " ")